HBO Presents the 41st Annual Comic-Con International Masquerade

 • Lucasfilm Ltd. will reward the best Star Wars costumers with fabulous items from their Licensing Archives.
 The finest Star Wars entries will be selected by a Lucasfilm representative to receive very special limited-edition collectibles.

 • Sideshow Collectibles: Do you think your costume entry into this year's contest will elicit lots of ooo's and ahhhh's from the crowd?
 If that's the case, you'll be in the running to win a $350 gift card from Sideshow Collectibles for use on their website!
 So bring that WOW factor to Comic-Con's Masquerade contest and you might walk (or strut) away with Sideshow's prize.

 • The Will Eisner Spirit of Storytelling Award is a NEW prize, offered in 2015 for the first time anywhere.
 It commemorates Will Eisner’s contributions to the comics medium and his imaginative storytelling skills as exemplified by his iconic comic character, The Spirit and his many graphic novels.
 The award will be bestowed by Will Eisner Studios to the Masquerade entry they deem best showcases the all-important "art of storytelling" in their stage presentation and includes a $500 Amazon.com gift card plus limited edition Will Eisner prints for the winning entrants.
 2015 also marks the 75th anniversary of Will Eisner’s The Spirit.
 The Spirit Newspaper Section reached 5 million readers and was known for its imaginative stories and creative artwork and is still in print today.

-More awards will be announced in the weeks to come, so check this page regularly for updates.
-And whether you are in the event—or just attending the convention to watch, listen and learn—why not dress to impress and add to your fun?
+Whether you are in the event—or just attending the convention to watch, listen and learn—why not dress to impress and add to your fun?